 The Kurt Brown Prizes

-Formerly known as the WC&C Scholarship Competition, the Kurt Brown Prizes award $500 each year to emerging writers in fiction, poetry, and creative nonfiction who wish to attend a writers’ conference, center, retreat, festival, or residency.
+Formally known as the WC&C Scholarship Competition, the Kurt Brown Prizes award $500 each year to emerging writers in fiction, poetry, and creative nonfiction who wish to attend a writers’ conference, center, retreat, festival, or residency.
 The prizes are applied to fees for winners to attend one of the member programs in AWP’s Directory of Conferences & Centers.
-Winners and six finalists also receive a one-year individual membership to AWP.
+Winners and six finalists also receive a one-year individual membership in AWP.

 This contest aims to spread the word about the incredible work being done at local writing centers, conferences, festivals, retreats, and residencies.

-In 1990, Kurt Brown founded WC&C, a coalition of writers’ conferences and festivals, to help these groups support one another and thrive.
+In 1990, Kurt Brown founded Writers’ Conferences & Centers (WC&C), a coalition of writers’ conferences and festivals, to help these groups support one another and thrive.
 Kurt was a friend and mentor to many writers, a poet, editor, memoirist, essayist, teacher, and administrator.
 Today, the group he founded is an important part of the Association of Writers & Writing Programs, with more than 150 member programs.
 We hope you will take the time to visit our directory and explore them all.
 There is an excellent chance you will find one that meets in your local area that can help you connect with a community of writers and friends.